Build a Starter Website Using Next.js and Contentstack

 This command will ask you to provide your Contentstack’s account credentials (email and password).

-Import Content
+3. Import Content

-The ‘seed’ command lets you import content to your stack in a few steps.
+The seed command lets you import content to your stack in a few steps.
 To do so, run the following command in your terminal:

-csdx cm:seed -r "contentstack/stack-starter-app"
+csdx cm:stacks:seed --repo "contentstack/stack-starter-app"

-This command will prompt the following options as follows:
+This command prompts the following options:

 Tip: To avoid the chances of any error, we recommend that you select the option of creating a new destination stack.
-If you choose to import content to an existing stack, ensure that the stack is empty.
+If you import content to an existing stack, ensure that the stack is empty.

-Create Delivery Token
+4. Create Delivery Token

 A delivery token lets you fetch published content of an environment.